 Rottweilers are one of the most popular dog breeds for a reason, but did you know there are different types?
 Rottweilers have two main classifications, German or American.
-But what’s the main difference between the German Vs American Rottweilers?
+But what’s the main difference between the German Vs American Rottweiler?
 Their origin!
-German Rottweilers are bred in Germany, and American Rotties are bred in the United States.
-The German Rotties are sometimes larger than their American counterparts, but there is much more to each of these Rotties than meets the eye!
+German Rottweilers are bred in Germany, and the American Rottweiler is bred in the United States.
+The German Rottweilers are sometimes larger than their American counterparts, but there is much more to each of these Rotties than meets the eye!

-The Main Differences Between German Rottweilers vs America
+The Main Differences Between German vs American Rottweilers

-As noted above, the primary difference between German and American Rottweilers is where they’re bred.
+As noted above, the primary difference between the German and American Rottweiler is where they’re bred.
 However, there are some notable differences between the two.
 German Rottweilers tend to be stockier and more muscled while American Rottweilers tend to be sleeker.
 In addition, there may be slight differences in their temperaments.
-Let’s dive into more details on the differences between American Rottweilers and German Rottweilers!
+Let’s dive into more details on the differences between an American Rottweiler and a German Rottweiler!

 While German Rottweilers tend to be a bit larger, both breeds are equal in terms of average size overall.
 Rottweilers are between 80-110 pounds on average and between 24-27 inches high.
 Both breeds have standard black and tan coats and markings distinctive to the Rottweiler.
 Rottweilers are also one of the strongest dog breeds and need early training to help harness all that power!
 However, there are other key physical differences between the two that set them apart!

 Physical Characteristics To Identify a German Rottweiler